 This destination wasn’t on our list and was only suggested by our guide-cum-tour agency owner.
 We gave it a yes when she said it was along the way and can still be squeezed on our itinerary.
-Wat Rong Suea Ten is still not widely promoted so there are less tourists compared to both white temple and black house.
+Wat Rong Suea Ten is still not widely promoted so there are fewer tourists compared to both white temple and black house.

-As it name suggests, the temple is painted with blue with its roofing gold.
+As its name suggests, the temple is painted with blue with its roofing gold.
 The façade is aesthetically beautiful with the catchy combination of blue and gold colors.
 The temple was built in 2006 on an abandoned temple having tons of bricks.
-In 2008, the white Buddha standing on a height of 6.5 meters was constructed and serves as the main image in the chapel.
+In 2008, the white Buddha standing at a height of 6.5 meters was constructed and serves as the main image in the chapel.
 Walls and ceilings inside the building are also painted with blue and gold.

 On both sides of the chapel are Kinnara, still in blue color, with one has its hands at the back of his head and the other holding a staff.
 At the back of the main prayer room is a standing Buddha and fronting it is a stupa separated from the main structure.
-There’s nothing to do more at the Blue Temple and indeed best for a short stop.
+There’s nothing to do more at the Blue Temple and indeed best for a shortstop.

 WAT HUAI PLA KANG

 It was already seven in the evening and yet the sun was still up on Chiang Rai’s horizon.
 This meant that we could drop by one more attraction before the day ends.
 During our visit, Wat Huai Pla Kang still has several sites under construction.
-But evident are the multi-layered temple that we were too lazy to explore, a white temple, and the big Buddha.
+But evident is the multi-layered temple that we were too lazy to explore, a white temple, and the big Buddha.
 Wat Huai Pla Kang is on a hilly part of Chiang Rai and these three structures were actually on top of adjacent hills.

 There are no entrance fees being collected but there was a vehicle that brings visitors to the base of the big Buddha.
 The Buddha is comparable to the one in Hong Kong with the exclusion of its color.
 We didn’t get the chance to scale the Buddha using the elevator that will get you up to the 25th floor.
 On recent photos, they already started to build stairs from the parking area to the base of the Buddha.